A look at what's ahead for virus-stricken aircraft carrier - KVIA

 As the Navy struggles to get one virus outbreak under control, another is bubbling up.

-As of Monday, 47 sailors on the USS Kidd have tested positive.
-Two were evacuated to the U.S. and another 15 with symptoms were transferred to another ship for monitoring.
-The Kidd, a naval destroyer that had been doing counter-drug operations off South America, is heading to port in San Diego.
+As of Monday, 47 sailors on the USS Kidd had tested positive, and Navy officials said the number was likely to rise.
+Two were evacuated to the U.S., and another 15 with symptoms were transferred to another ship for monitoring.
+The Kidd, a naval destroyer that had been doing counter-drug operations off South America, was expected to arrive in port at San Diego on Tuesday, a Navy official said.

-The ship has a crew of about 350, and about 45 percent have been tested for the virus so far.
+The ship has a crew of about 350, and about 45% have been tested for the virus.

 Associated Press writer James LaPorta contributed to this report.